kaio-souza/NotaFiscalSP/README.md

 - openssl

 ## Instanciando a Classe
-Para instanciar a classe é necessário informar o CNPJ, o Certificado do Emissor e a senha do Certificado do emissor.
+Para instanciar a classe é necessário informar o CNPJ, o Certificado do Emissor e a senha do mesmo.
 No caso do caminho do Certificado pode ser utilizado o arquivo '.pfx' ou '.pem'

 ```php
   // Instanciando a Classe